 Excess Treatment Costs and the Schedule of Events Cost Attribution Template (SoECAT)

-Clinical Research: What you need to know and do from 1 October 2018
+Clinical research: What you need to know and do from 1 October 2018 and 1 April 2023

 Excess Treatment Costs (ETCs) occur when treatment costs (the patient care costs) in a research study are greater than in routine care.
 For example, a patient taking part in research may be given a new drug to see how it performs in comparison with the standard drug given to the non-research patients.
 If the cost of the new drug being tested in the study is more than the one usually prescribed, then it is an ‘excess treatment cost’, as it would not occur in standard care.
 For non-commercial research studies, these costs are the responsibility of the NHS.

 NHS England, with the National Institute for Health Research (NIHR) and Health Research Authority (HRA), want to improve the management of these costs and thereby, through a more rapid, consistent and standardised approach, cut delays, maximise patient recruitment and make administration simpler than previously.
 In line with that, NHS England has implemented a new national ETC process, which is being trialled from 1 October 2018 to be rolled out in full by April 2019.
 These six months will provide time to test and make changes if necessary.

 The 15 NIHR Local Clinical Research Networks (LCRNs) will help manage the ETC process on behalf of their local Clinical Commissioning Groups (CCGs) and in collaboration with NHS England’s Specialised Commissioning function.
 This will create a single point of access for all proposals for which ETCs may be applicable and is designed to make the process simpler for researchers to navigate.